lucasgabrielson/fullname_parser/README.md

 ## Description

-ParseFullname() is designed to parse large batches of full names in multiple inconsistent formats, as from a database.
+ParseFullname() is designed to parse names with a single first name, presupposing no middle / suffix / title

 parseFullName():

-1. accepts a string containing a person's full name, in any format,
+1. accepts a string containing a person's full name
 2. analyzes and attempts to detect the format of that name,
 3. (if possible) parses the name into its component parts, and
-4. returns an object containing all individual parts of the name:
+4. returns an object containing first  & last name:
-    - title (string): title(s) (e.g. "Ms." or "Dr.")
     - first (string): first name or initial
-    - middle (string): middle name(s) or initial(s)
     - last (string): last name or initial
-    - nick (string): nickname(s)
-    - suffix (string): suffix(es) (e.g. "Jr.", "II", or "Esq.")

 ## Use

 ### Instalation
 ```
-	go get github.com/amonsat/fullname_parser
+	go get github.com/lucasgabrielson/fullname_parser
 ```

 ### Basic Use